roboes/tools/technology/server/server-setup.md

 - Enable `Automatically renew certificate`.
 - `Send email on renewal` > `Only on failure`.
 - `Request Certificate`.

+If it doesn't work, temporarily set the Cloudflare DNS mode from "Proxied" (orange cloud) to "DNS only" (gray cloud) for the domain.

 ```.sh
 # Remove .htaccess